Bracken

 Listen Up, Young Scientists and Entrepreneurs

-“What I love about the current life sciences landscape,” Ina says, “is that I see more and more young entrepreneurs pitching groundbreaking technologies”.
+“What I love about the current life sciences landscape,” Ina Margaretha says, “is that I see more and more young entrepreneurs pitching groundbreaking technologies”.
 When you’re a fresh face in the life science field, the breadth of this industry can be daunting.
 Ina’s advice?
 Start your journey where your passion is, keep an open and curious mind and always go for the extra mile.
 Never give up.

 At Bracken, our team is dedicated to making an impact.
 That’s what we consider paramount to success.
 Whether you’re a young entrepreneur at the beginning of your career or you’re a seasoned life science industry professional, you have the power to make a difference.
 From building a business case to getting funding, navigating the regulatory and development arena, and creating licensing and M&A deals, Bracken is dedicated to guiding you towards success.
 Do you have a project you need an expert’s eyes on?
 Contact us today to learn more about working with Ina and Bracken’s team of expert consultants.